szabolcsgelencser/hanging-switch-workflow/issue.md

 ### What did you do?

-Run https://go.dev/play/p/3gaoK8kU6Qb on macOS Big Sur/Monterey via `for i in {1..100}; do go run main.go; echo $i; done`, it usually hangs after ~4-5 runs.
+Run https://go.dev/play/p/3gaoK8kU6Qb on macOS Monterey via `for i in {1..100}; do go run main.go; echo $i; done`, it usually hangs after ~10 runs.

 ### What did you expect to see?

-Command execution and HTTP request-related goroutines terminate, the main goroutine terminates, and the process exits.
+The command execution and HTTP request-related goroutines terminate, the main goroutine terminates, and the process exits.

 ### What did you see instead?